aerb/aerb.github.io/content/posts/software-circuit-breakers.md

 draft: false
 ---

-I don't think this is a controversial opinion, but it's the one I find myself repeating most often, so I'm putting it here for reference.

-One the most common anti-patterns in software development is something that looks like this:
+One of the most common anti-patterns in software development is something that looks like this:
 ```
 val tribble = getTribble(id)
 if (tribble == null)